umee-network/docs/docs/validators/mainnet-validator.md

 The Gravity Bridge requires that validators also run a `peggo` orchestrator in addition to the `umeed` process.
 The orchestrator requires access to a `geth` node's RPC instance.
 A `geth` light client can be used, **but a full node is preferable**.

 You may choose to operate your own `geth` node or use a publicly available one.
 However, in production environments, it is recommended that you run your own.
-Depending on what network you're running your Umee validator on, you'll want to connect to or setup your `geth` node to the appropriate Ethereum network.
+Depending on what network you're running your UX validator on, you'll want to connect to or setup your `geth` node to the appropriate Ethereum network.
 See the `geth` CLI [documentation](https://geth.ethereum.org/docs/interface/command-line-options) for more information on how to connect to different Ethereum networks.

-Follow these steps to install a GETH node and turn your Umee node into a validator
+Follow these steps to install a GETH node and turn your UX node into a validator

 1. First install the go-ethereum binary;